SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ```

-It should be noted that the objVlisp method is defined as follows in the `ObjObject` class (see the bootstrap method on the class side of Obj).
+It should be noted that the obj method is defined as follows in the `ObjObject` class (see the bootstrap method on the class side of the class `Obj`).
 The obj `error` method expects a single parameter: an array of arguments whose first element is the selector of the not understood message.

 ```
 objObject